 Temporary impacts from vegetation removal may include the loss of cover and shade.
 MPWMD conducts ongoing revegetation activities along the Carmel River that mitigate for such temporary impacts.
-In addition, MPWMD routinely removes non-native plant species.
-Additional information about these activities is available by contacting Thomas Christensen, MPWMD Riparian Projects Coordinator, at (831) 659-2543.
+In addition, MPWMD routinely removes non-native plant species in the riparian corridor which allows for the expansion of native plants and removes competition associated with non-natives.
+Additional information about these activities is available by contacting Thomas Christensen, MPWMD Riparian Projects Coordinator, at (831) 238-2547.